ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 executable needs is often stored without full paths as well.
 Thus, `ld.so` (e.g., `/lib/ld-linux.so.2` on recent Debian systems), which takes care of executing those binaries, needs to determine which particular libraries to load.
-Like the way `PATH` variable resolves paths for the execution of commands, the `LD_LIBRARY_PATH` environment variable resolves paths for loading dynamic libraries.
+The same way the `PATH` variable resolves paths for the execution of commands, the `LD_LIBRARY_PATH` environment variable resolves paths for loading dynamic libraries.
 Unlike `PATH`, however, `ld.so` does assume a list of